ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/10 GFG LEFT CONCEPT/Exception, Serialization, Synchronization.md

 - serialization and deserialization process is platform-independent, it means you can serialize an object on one platform and deserialize it on a different platform.
 - We must have to implement the Serializable interface for serializing the object.

+TRANSIENT KEYWORD
+ - During the serialization, when we do not want an object to be serialized we can use a transient keyword.
+ - The transient keyword can be used with the data members of a class in order to avoid their serialization.
+ - For example, if a program accepts a user's login details and password.
+But we don't want to store the original password in the file.
+Here, we can use transient keyword and when JVM reads the transient keyword it ignores the original value of the object and instead stores the default value of the object.
+ - private transient <member variable>;
+ - transient private <member variable>;

+ Native
+ - In Java, the native keyword is used to indicate that a method is implemented in native code, typically using the Java Native Interface (JNI).
+ - This allows Java code to interact with native libraries written in languages like C, C++, or assembly.
+ - native keyword can only be applied to methods, not fields or classes